garrandall/popular-music-data/tracks/beaucoups-of-blues-ringo-starr.md

   start_date: '1970-12-05'
 ---

-I left louisian, i had me big plans
+I left louisian, I had me big plans
 To go out and take me all over this land.
-To see me the world, i left my sweet girl
+To see me the world, I left my sweet girl
-And gave it a whirl but now here i stand,
+And gave it a whirl but now here I stand,
 Along side the road with holes in my soul and my shoes And beaucoups of blues.